Antisocial Contract: Simple Version

 The Bottom Line

 Your brain is built to join teams and fight for them.
-This helped your ancestors survive.
+This kept your ancestors alive in a world of a few hundred people.
+We don’t live in that world anymore.

 This is a simplified version of “The Antisocial Contract.”
-The full version has all the scientific sources and more detail.
+The full version has the complete argument, additional case studies, and the full reference list.